 As a member of MIT's Solar Electric Vehicle team, I had the opportunity to lead the design and manufacturing of our car's steering system.
 As the lead for the steering system, it was my responsibility to ensure that the system was robust, effective, and safe.
 Throughout the system's development, it was important to think of the ways in which it interacted with other systems on the car such as the front suspension.
-The parts of the steering system were designed and analyzed in Solidworks.
+I designed and analyzed various parts of the steering system in Solidworks.
 I made prototypes of some parts, such as the pinion mount.
 These prototypes were helpful to verify the geometry of the system before we manufactured the whole system.
 By leading this project, I learned a lot more about engineering systems and how to apply what I learn in the classroom to real problems.

 Steering System Overview